ritvik-personal/HousePlacer/README.md

 # HousePlacer
+Our names are Ritvik, Sanchit, Anesh
-This is our housing application
+This is our housing application.